Danish American Museum celebrates 40th anniversary with international conference

 Speakers June 23 and 24 include:

-— Pete Berthelsen of Elba, Nebraska, on prairie restoration in Nebraska and the Midwest.
+— Pete Berthelsen of Elba, Neb., on prairie restoration in Nebraska and the Midwest.

 — Charly Frisk of New Haven, Connecticut, on her documentary film, “Frø: Nordic Seed Heroes.”
 The film explores the intersection of people and seeds from the Arctic Circle to a Danish wheat field.

-— Kevin Mason of Forest City, Iowa, on European-style land use and ecological transformation in western Iowa.
+— Kevin Mason of Forest City, on European-style land use and ecological transformation in western Iowa.

 — Anders Bo Rasmussen of Odense, Denmark, winner of the inaugural Danish American Heritage Society Book Prize for his “Civil War Settlers: Scandinavians, Citizenship, and American Empire, 1848-1870.’’